MileHacker Logo

 Concluding Thoughts on Portofino Transportation

-Its unique geography shapes the available transport options.
+Its unique geography defines the available transport options.

 Embrace the Local Experience

-• Utilize the ATP E007 bus for efficient land travel from Santa Margherita Ligure.
+• Utilize the ATP E007 bus to efficient land travel from Santa Margherita Ligure.

-• Enjoy the scenic beauty of the coast by taking public ferries from town to town.
+• Enjoy the scenic beauty of the coast by taking public ferries from town to the town center.

 • Explore the pedestrianized village center plus trekking routes on foot.